 - Titus Butzlaff uses immunohistochemistry to discover early markers of NAFLD and NASH.

 - Using the zebrafish model and clinic cohorts, Olivia Weeks interrogates the mechanisms underlying ethanol's teratogenicity and identifies the implications of prenatal alcohol exposure on adult metabolic health outcomes.

 - Manjari Trivedi is exploring the role of leukocytes in liver regeneration and fibrosis.

 - Scott Freeburg uses transgenesis, CRISPR, confocal microscopy, and RNA-sequencing to investigate the functions of Vitamin D Receptor in embryonic liver formation, adult liver metabolism, and liver disease.

-- Bess Miller uses histological methods to study the process of liver innervation in zebrafish.
+- Bess Miller uses genetic and chemical tools to study the role of the proteasome on development.